Sole Trader, Partnership, LLP or Limited Company

 Limited Liability Partnership (LLP)

-An LLP is a separate legal entity capable of claim Sue’s contracts.
-Which operates and paid on its own behalf.
+An LLP is a separate legal entity capable of claiming Sue’s contracts.
+Which operates and pays on its behalf.
 With normal partnerships, every partner has to be a party to certain documents and litigation.

-Floating charges is an issue on its own behalf for its properties.
-Which normal partnerships can not do.
+Floating charges are an issue on its behalf for its properties.
+Which normal partnerships can not do?
 As with Limited Companies, the LLP must file annual accounts at Companies House together with certain other information.

 Conclusion